HosseinAgha/Air-Hockey-CoffeeScript/readme.md

 5. now if you make any changes to the CoffeeScript files watchify updates the main.dist.js file on save
 6. open the page.html from pages folder and enjoy the game!!

-### Notice
-I changed the ball and paddles speed so they get faster on each paddle collision but I think it is still bugy.